rouault/llvm-project-deluge/README.md

 What is it?
 It's a totally memory-safe version of C and C++.
 All memory safety errors are caught as Fil-C panics.
-Fil-C achieves this using a combination of real-time garbage collection and monotonic capabilities (all pointers are 128 bits and have of those bits are under strict GC control).
+Fil-C achieves this using a combination of real-time garbage collection and invisible capabilities (each pointer in memory has a corresponding capability, not visible to the C address space).
 Every fundamental C operation (as seen in LLVM IR) is checked against the capability.
 Fil-C has no `unsafe` escape hatch of any kind.

 ## Requirements

 Fil-C only works on Linux/X86_64.

-Previous versions worked on Darwin and FreeBSD, but now I'm focusing just on Linux/X86_64 because it allows me to do a more faithful job of implementing libc.
+Previous versions worked on Darwin/ARM64 and FreeBSD, but now I'm focusing just on Linux/X86_64 because it allows me to do a more faithful job of implementing libc.
+There's nothing fundamentally stopping Fil-C from working on ARM or OSes other than Linux.

 ## Getting Started